-Call our COOL-LINE service assistance telephone number (see Step 2) and talk with one of our Consultants, or if you prefer, write to:
+Call Whirlpool Corporation in Benton Harbor at the COOL-LINE service assistance teleohone number (see step 2) or write:

-Mr. Guy Turner, Vice President Whirlpool Corporation Administrative Center 2000 US-33 North Benton Harbor, MI 49022
+Mr. Guy Turner, Vice President Whirlpool Corporation Administrative Center 2000 U.S. 33 North Benton Harbor, Michigan 49022 made to the same exacting specifications used to build every new Whirlpool appliance.

-If you must call or write, please provide: model number, serial number, date of purchase, and a complete description of the problem.
-This information is needed in order to better respond to your request for assistance.
+\If you must call or write, please provide: your name, address, telephone number, type of appliance, brand, model, serial number, date of purchase, the dealer's name, and a complete description of the problem.
+This information is needed in order to better respond to your reauest for assistance.